TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

  Balances and Fixes:

  TREES / PLANTS / SHRUBBERIES (thanks to beng for his shrubbery fix as references):
- - Now trees can be burned again! like in vanilla Generals
+ - [IMPROVEMENT] Now trees can be burned again! like in vanilla Generals
- - Improved forest fire effects!
+ - [IMPROVEMENT] Improved forest fire effects!
- - Falling leaves when a tree damaged!
+ - [IMPROVEMENT] Falling leaves when a tree damaged!
- - Trees can be damaged/killed by more kind of weapons!
+ - [IMPROVEMENT] Trees can be damaged/killed by more kind of weapons!
 Try destroying trees with explosions or toxins!
- - Burned/destroyed trees will disappeared after a while
+ - [IMPROVEMENT] Burned/destroyed trees will disappeared after a while
- - Added many new burned trees models to avoid too much reused generic burned tree models on unfitting trees!
+ - [IMPROVEMENT] Added many new burned trees models to avoid too much reused generic burned tree models on unfitting trees!
- - Added some new shrubberies in the worldbuilder
+ - [IMPROVEMENT] Added some new shrubberies in the worldbuilder

- - Small/cluster rocks can be cleared by build, however big (I mean BIG) rocks cannot
+ - [IMPROVEMENT] Small/cluster rocks can be cleared by build, however big (I mean BIG) rocks cannot

  TECH BUILDINGS:
- - All tech buildings now can be disabled by microwaves
+ - [IMPROVEMENT] All tech buildings now can be disabled by microwaves
- - Fixed the missing tech buildings in night and/or snow maps issue
+ - [IMPROVEMENT] Fixed the missing tech buildings in night and/or snow maps issue

  ARTILLERY PLATFORM:
- - Improved Tech Artillery Platform attacking animation
+ - [IMPROVEMENT] Improved Tech Artillery Platform attacking animation
- - Fixed Tech Artillery Platform firing effects that appears on wrong location
+ - [IMPROVEMENT] Fixed Tech Artillery Platform firing effects that appears on wrong location

  REINFORCEMENT PAD:
- - Tech Reinforcement Pad healthpoint incresed from 1000 to 2000
+ - [NOTRELEVANT] Tech Reinforcement Pad healthpoint incresed from 1000 to 2000
- - Tech Reinforcement Pad properly leaves rubbles when destroyed
+ - [IMPROVEMENT] Tech Reinforcement Pad properly leaves rubbles when destroyed
- - Removed the auto-repair structure ability from Tech Reinforcement Pad
+ - [NOTRELEVANT] Removed the auto-repair structure ability from Tech Reinforcement Pad
- - Cargo Planes called from Tech Reinforcement Pad no longer attackable
+ - [NOTRELEVANT] Cargo Planes called from Tech Reinforcement Pad no longer attackable

  REPAIR BAY:
- - Tech Repair Bay healthpoint incresed from 1000 to 2000
+ - [NOTRELEVANT] Tech Repair Bay healthpoint incresed from 1000 to 2000
- - Tech Repair Bay properly leaves rubbles when destroyed
+ - [IMPROVEMENT] Tech Repair Bay properly leaves rubbles when destroyed
- - Remove the auto-repair structure ability from Tech Repair Bay
+ - [NOTRELEVANT] Remove the auto-repair structure ability from Tech Repair Bay
- - You can send damaged vehicles to be repaired at the Tech Repair Bay like the War Factories
+ - [NOTRELEVANT] You can send damaged vehicles to be repaired at the Tech Repair Bay like the War Factories
- - Some tech units can be built from Tech Repair Bay
+ - [NOTRELEVANT] Some tech units can be built from Tech Repair Bay

  HOSPITAL:
- - You can send injured infantry to heal at the Tech Hospital like the Barracks
+ - [IMPROVEMENT] You can send injured infantry to heal at the Tech Hospital like the Barracks
- - Fixed various model issues with Tech Hospital at night maps
+ - [IMPROVEMENT] Fixed various model issues with Tech Hospital at night maps

  OIL DERRICKS:
- - Tech Oil Derrick healthpoint reduced from 2000 to 1000
+ - [NOTRELEVANT] Tech Oil Derrick healthpoint reduced from 2000 to 1000
- - Tech Oil Derrick generated cash changed from $200 per 12 seconds to $50 per 3 seconds
+ - [NOTRELEVANT] Tech Oil Derrick generated cash changed from $200 per 12 seconds to $50 per 3 seconds
- - Tech Oil Derrick explode in flames when destroyed
+ - [IMPROVEMENT] Tech Oil Derrick explode in flames when destroyed
- - Fixed shadow bleed issue on Tech Oil Derrick model at reallydamaged and rubble conditions
+ - [IMPROVEMENT] Fixed shadow bleed issue on Tech Oil Derrick model at reallydamaged and rubble conditions

  OIL REFINERY:
- - Tech Oil Refinery animation fixed:
+ - [IMPROVEMENT] Tech Oil Refinery animation fixed:
     Fixed the double blinking lights issue
     No more blinking lights on day maps
     Fixed the model issue that have double tech flags on snowy maps Removes floating flames that appeared on the building rubbles Fixed the shadow bleed at reallydamaged and rubble conditions
- - Tech Oil Refinery explode in flames when destroyed
+ - [IMPROVEMENT] Tech Oil Refinery explode in flames when destroyed

  SUPPLIES:
- - Supply Piles, Supply Docks, and Supply Warehouses now immune to all attacks
+ - [IMPROVEMENT] Supply Piles, Supply Docks, and Supply Warehouses now immune to all attacks
- - Supply boxes covered with snows on snowy maps
+ - [IMPROVEMENT] Supply boxes covered with snows on snowy maps
- - Supply Piles (small and large ones) no longer block unit sights, allowing other units to attack enemies behind.
+ - [NOTRELEVANT] Supply Piles (small and large ones) no longer block unit sights, allowing other units to attack enemies behind.
    Does not applied to Supply Docks and Supply Warehouses.
- - Supply sources now have selection cameo picture for easier identification
+ - [?]
+Supply sources now have selection cameo picture for easier identification
- - Toxin Repository (like the one found in GLA ZH Mission 4) properly hides the toxin tanks like supply boxes
+ - [IMPROVEMENT] Toxin Repository (like the one found in GLA ZH Mission 4) properly hides the toxin tanks like supply boxes
- - Fixed the Toxin Repository missing shadows
+ - [IMPROVEMENT] Fixed the Toxin Repository missing shadows

  CIVILIAN BUILDINGS:
- - Implemented new garrison slots standards!
+ - [NOTRELEVANT] Implemented new garrison slots standards!
 Now smaller buildings will have less garrison slots while larger ones have more slots.
- - Smaller buildings now will also have less healthpoints while larger ones are more sturdy.
+ - [NOTRELEVANT] Smaller buildings now will also have less healthpoints while larger ones are more sturdy.
- - Fixed various (and I mean loads of) civilian buildings model issues such as shadow bugs, missing animations, and broken fireports!
+ - [IMPROVEMENT] Fixed various (and I mean loads of) civilian buildings model issues such as shadow bugs, missing animations, and broken fireports!
- - New names/descriptions for some civilian buildings
+ - [IMPROVEMENT] New names/descriptions for some civilian buildings
- - Fixed the Bunkers, Firebase, and all kind of garrison buildings individual unit exit button description.
+ - [IMPROVEMENT] Fixed the Bunkers, Firebase, and all kind of garrison buildings individual unit exit button description.
- - Changed civilian bunker armor to StructureArmorTough
+ - [IMPROVEMENT] Changed civilian bunker armor to StructureArmorTough
- - Reduced civilian bunker garrison slots from 10 to 8
+ - [NOTRELEVANT] Reduced civilian bunker garrison slots from 10 to 8
- - ChemicalFactory and PharmaceuticalFactory are now garrisonable
+ - [MAYBE] ChemicalFactory and PharmaceuticalFactory are now garrisonable
- - Fixed ChineeseFireworksFactory shadow bugs and missing animations, also will explode on death like Oil Derricks
+ - [IMPROVEMENT] Fixed ChineeseFireworksFactory shadow bugs and missing animations, also will explode on death like Oil Derricks
- - MogadishuHouse15, MogadishuHouse16, and MogadishuHouse17 are now garrisonable until destroyed
+ - [MAYBE] MogadishuHouse15, MogadishuHouse16, and MogadishuHouse17 are now garrisonable until destroyed
- - Fixed the CivilianTEROutPost bug that swallows the units trying to garrison it
+ - [IMPROVEMENT] Fixed the CivilianTEROutPost bug that swallows the units trying to garrison it
- - Fixed the TiananmenGate missing animation and The Chairman portrait, also made it garrisonable
+ - [IMPROVEMENT] Fixed the TiananmenGate missing animation and The Chairman portrait, also made it garrisonable
- - Changed the OutHouse from a prop into a functional garrisonable building like the other outhouses
+ - [IMPROVEMENT] Changed the OutHouse from a prop into a functional garrisonable building like the other outhouses
  - More changes on the worldbuilder table below (too many things to list)

  CIVILIAN VEHICLES:
- - ALL common convertible cars no longer can crush infantry
+ - [NOTRELEVANT] ALL common convertible cars no longer can crush infantry
- - Common convertible cars size in transports reduced from 3 to 1
+ - [NOTRELEVANT] Common convertible cars size in transports reduced from 3 to 1
- - Car Bombs now has the same vision range as the Terrorist
+ - [NOTRELEVANT] Car Bombs now has the same vision range as the Terrorist
- - Car Bombs now can also be disabled by subdual weapons
+ - [IMPROVEMENT] Car Bombs now can also be disabled by subdual weapons
- - Destroying enemy Car Bombs now properly gives you experience points
+ - [IMPROVEMENT] Destroying enemy Car Bombs now properly gives you experience points
- - Big vehicles such as big rigs and trailer trucks will do more damage when converted into car bombs
+ - [NOTRELEVANT] Big vehicles such as big rigs and trailer trucks will do more damage when converted into car bombs
- - Added missing damaged/rubble models to those civilian cars whenever available
+ - [IMPROVEMENT] Added missing damaged/rubble models to those civilian cars whenever available

  OTHER STUFFS:
- - Building bibs now can be cleared by build!
+ - [IMPROVEMENT] Building bibs now can be cleared by build!
- - Fixed the shadow bugs and visible bones on Dam models
+ - [IMPROVEMENT] Fixed the shadow bugs and visible bones on Dam models
- - Fixed Dock cliff objects missing backsides, which also fixes the weird shadow issues
+ - [IMPROVEMENT] Fixed Dock cliff objects missing backsides, which also fixes the weird shadow issues
- - Fixed the DockMilitary objects missing shadows
+ - [IMPROVEMENT] Fixed the DockMilitary objects missing shadows
- - Applied infantry fixes to the civilians units, such as infantry unit scaling, updated death effects, synced running speed animations, etc.
+ - [IMPROVEMENT] Applied infantry fixes to the civilians units, such as infantry unit scaling, updated death effects, synced running speed animations, etc.
- - Improved the Ox animations
+ - [IMPROVEMENT] Improved the Ox animations
- - Fixed the HorseDrawnCart, OxPlow, and Scooter animations
+ - [IMPROVEMENT] Fixed the HorseDrawnCart, OxPlow, and Scooter animations
- - Fixed the Rickshaw animations, also gave it 1 infantry transport slot for luls
+ - [IMPROVEMENT] Fixed the Rickshaw animations, also gave it 1 infantry transport slot for luls
- - Fixed civilian boat units that can't move on water but on land instead
+ - [IMPROVEMENT] Fixed civilian boat units that can't move on water but on land instead
- - The whole trains are now near indestructible, not just the locomotive part!
+ - [IMPROVEMENT] The whole trains are now near indestructible, not just the locomotive part!

  New Stuff:
- - Large Supply Pile
+ - [IMPROVEMENT] Large Supply Pile
      Two piles of supplies, contains much supplies than small supply piles like supply docks.
 Your supply gatherer will go in between thee piles to dock and collect boxes.
 Removed when empty like small supply piles.
- - Cave
+ - [IMPROVEMENT] Cave
      Garrison it with your forces to travel them between the other connected caves.
 Not connected to GLA Tunnel Network
- - Repair Drone
+ - [NOTRELEVANT] Repair Drone
      Fast moving drone.
 Repairs nearby vehicles and clear mines.
 Build at Tech Repair Bay.
 The spinning wheels bug also have been fixed.
- - Tech Super Nuclear Reactor
+ - [IMPROVEMENT] Tech Super Nuclear Reactor
      Capture for free 100 powers!
 However, this will explode in big nuke when destroyed